igorshkokov/test_reader_app/README.md

 # test_reader_app

-EVERYTHING

-ABOVE THIS LINE

-is for Reader app export
+This is a test done for Reader app export.

-started on 30/05/2024
+Started on 30/05/2024.